 Step 2: Gain experience, complete education and secure references

-The Legal Specialist Examination is on Oct.
-27, 2015.
 In the meantime previewing the general program rules, the standards applicable to this specialty and the post-examination application will help you to begin documenting the education and experience needed to complete your candidate packet.
-These requirements may be completed prior to the examination or up to three years after (through Jan.
-2019).
+These requirements may be completed prior to the examination or up to three years after (through January 2021).

 Although you will not file the post-examination application documenting your experience, education and references until after you pass the examination, many attorneys find it helpful to track their progress toward completion of the requirements prior to the examination.
 When you file your post-examination application, you will be able to include experience from the prior five years and education from the prior three years.

 Once a candidate has passed the examination, filed an application and been in practice for five years, the candidate's application will be ready for review by the advisory commission in the specialty and the California Board of Legal Specialization.

 First, be sure to read the general examination information page so you will know when to arrive, what to bring, and how the process works.

 Second, click here for a free examination preparation packet, including sample essay questions and key facts about the examination.
 No multiple-choice questions are released for practice.

 Information about preparation courses taught by private providers for the 2017 Legal Specialist Examination is not yet available.
 This section will be updated as information is received.